aplteam/Cider/README.md

 The ZIP file contains a folder `Cider/`.
 That folder needs to go into any of the folders that Dyalog APL scans for user commands.

 For example, a folder `MyUCMDs` will be scanned for user commands.
-The location Dyalog is looking for such a folder depends on the operating system:
+The location where Dyalog tries to find such a folder depends on the operating system:

 ```
 ⍝ Windows: